djeada/Java-Programming-Uni/README.md

 # JavaProgrammingUni
 All uni projects, for object oriented programming in Java.
-Third Semester of applied physics.
+Third semester of applied physics.